MARONITES ARCHDIOCESE OF CYPRUS

 The current Patriarch, who presides over the Maronite Church Synod, is His Beatitude Mar Bechara Boutros Rai.

 The archepiscopal seat has changed location a number of times: from Nicosia, to Tala.
 Since 1674, the Archbishop has resided in the Lebanon.
-In 1988, the Synod of the Maronite Church divided the Eparchy into two: in this new sub-division, the first Archbishop of Cyprus was His Excellency Boutros Gemyael, who was succeeded by the current Archbishop Youssef Soueif whose election was announced on 29 October 2008.
+In 1988, the Synod of the Maronite Church divided the Eparchy into two: in this new sub-division, the first Archbishop of Cyprus was His Excellency Boutros Gemayel who was succeeded by the Archbishop Youssef Soueif whose election was announced on 29 October 2008 and elected Archbishop of Tripoli Lebanon in 28 October 2020.

 The archeparchy of Cyprus is relatively small regarding the number of faithful.
 The Maronite villages in the north of the island are Kormakitis, Asomatos, Karpasha and Ayia Marina.
 There are also some new parishes which have been created in the south of the island since the events of 1974.
 The Monastery of the Prophet Elias, dependant of the Maronite Lebanese Order, has been on the island for about three centuries.